mehta1772/File-Downloader/README.md

 # file-downloader
-Developed a JavaScript downloader that allows users to quickly and easily download audio, video, and file content from the internet..
+Developed a JavaScript downloader that allows users to quickly and easily download audio, video, and file content from the internet...